IBM Cloud Docs

 Using mirroring

-Mirroring enables messages in one service instance to be copied continually to a second instance, allowing disaster recovery scenarios to be implemented easily.
-This feature improves resilience because if a service instance becomes unavailable, applications can, without change, reconnect to the second instance and continue their normal operation, by using the same credentials, authorizations, and topic definitions.
-This feature is provided as a fully managed capability.
+Mirroring enables messages in one Event Streams service instance to be continuously copied to a second instance.
+Application resilience can be improved by using mirroring as if the first service instance becomes unavailable, applications can reconnect to the second instance and continue their normal operation.

-This feature is only available for service instances that use the Enterprise plan.
+This feature is part of the fully managed service and can only be used between service instances that use the Event Streams Enterprise plan.

-• Mirror topics and consumer groups between two Event Streams service instances.
+• Mirror topics, message data, and consumer group offsets between two Event Streams service instances, which can be provisioned in different IBM Cloud accounts.

 • SLA of 99.99% availability, consistent with the Event Streams service.